Founder Vanessa Defise speaking at opening party

 A key focus of her current project, ‘Mbwa’, explores how images of the Basenji dog, native to the Democratic Republic of Congo, shift through reproduction and circulation.
 This challenges the idea of an “authentic” original, instead suggesting that meaning is constantly reinvented.

 During her residency, she has furthered her research into these questions in new geographic contexts and media.
-Working with local practitioners, she has created a new piece of blown-glass work to explore the medium's resonance with notions of materiality and repetition.
-This work will be presented during her open studio, alongside other new pieces created during her residency, which, together, continue her interrogation of archival images and their reproduction.
+Working with local practitioners, she created new pieces of blown-glass work to explore the medium's resonance with notions of materiality and repetition.
+This work was presented during her open studio, alongside other new pieces created during her residency, which, together, continue her interrogation of archival images and their reproduction.

 About Godelive